Shader modules

 End of platform-specific instructions

-These two commands tell the compiler to read the GLSL source file and output a SPIR-V bytecode file using the -o
+These two commands tell the compiler to read the Slang source file and output a

 (output) flag.